ucmo-cs/spring_example_security/README.md

-# spring_example_modal
+# spring_example_security
-Simple Spring Boot/React Example with Modal forms
+Simple Spring Boot/React Example with Modal forms and Security

 This is a simple Spring Boot backend, React frontend example.